Recent ESA/ESOC patents

 Fractal resampling: Enhancing observability on ground for the same or even less bandwidth

 On-board observability depends on the sampling rate used to perform on-board measurements.
 The fractal resampling technique allows high sampling on board while sending very little data, which can account for the most interesting information.
 This separation between data and information allows gaining on-board observability while reducing bandwidth requirements.
 The fractal resampling technique is currently used to enable data plotting for online applications.

 Fractal resampling has been prototyped to demonstrate its feasibility.
 At the moment it is being used as a lossy compression technique to enable web plotting clients.

-The Fractal Resampling technology takes inspiration from the way 3D fractal terrain is generated in video games.
+Fractal Resampling technology takes inspiration from the way 3D fractal terrain is generated in video games.
 We reverse the process starting with a given time series (e.g. in fractal terrain terms, the time series is the 'mountain').
-The ESA Patent Group has decided to protect this fractal resampling technique by filing a patent application in the European Patent Office.
+The ESA Patent Group has decided to protect the fractal resampling technique by filing a patent application in the European Patent Office.

 POCKET Compression: How to get ten times more information in your real-time data stream with minimal changes

 One way of estimating the information content of a message is to compress it.
 Since, the information content of housekeeping telemetry packets is quite low, when they are stored in files they compress extremely well.
 Compressing packets and sending more of them in the same bandwidth would improve the information content of the data stream.
 This would bring benefits in terms of better reaction times and better spacecraft observability as well as reducing the upfront engineering effort and operations costs.

 Most methods proposed for compressing housekeeping data only work on data that has been stored on board, usually in files.
 This requires major changes in on-board architecture.
 It also means that engineering work when designing packets/downlink schemes for packets that have to be sent in real-time still has to be done.
 This reduces the potential impact.